jlima91/ska-sdp-instrumental-calibration/docs/src/sdm_mode.rst

    └─ ...

-The pipeline updates the following structure inside the SDM directory:
+Post-run, the pipeline updates the SDM directory like this:

 .. code-block:: text